AdobeDocs/campaign-web.sv-SE/help/v8/workflows/activities/build-audience.md

 >[!NOTE]
 >
->I det här sammanhanget kan du inte läsa in en målgrupp från en fil.
-Därför måste du skapa en fristående e-postleverans.
+>Målgrupper som läses in från en fil kan inte anges som mål med en Build-målgruppsaktivitet.
+För att göra detta måste du använda en **Läs in fil** aktivitet följt av **Avstämning** aktivitet.
 [Läs mer](../../audience/about-recipients.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.